The on-duty fire force is divided into three shifts, each working a 24-hour shift. A Deputy Chief commands each shift.

 The Hazardous Materials Team is housed at Fire Station 25 and responds to emergencies involving poisons, acids, oxidizers, compressed gases, flammable liquids, and train derailments.

 Hamilton firefighters received training in the area of river rescue.
 This training was conducted by the Ohio Department of Natural Resources.
 Hamilton is split in half by the Great Miami River.
-Within the city limits the river contains 2 extremely dangerous low head dams.
-Over the years, these drowning machines have been the sites of many accidents, one leading to an expose on television’s Rescue 911.

 The River Rescue/Ice Rescue Team is housed at Fire Station 22.
 This team provides technician level emergency response to water related emergencies with our city including surface water rescue, swift-water rescue, ice rescue, and support for recovery operations.